Prevention of Crime

 The crime prevention in the UK is a voluntary programme run by the local community or other charity organizations.
 Teenagers that already had to deal with the police, due to an anti-social behavior or if they have committed a crime, are placed on these youth programmes.
 It is recommended for all parents or family members to join their teenagers to such courses, as a moral support, first of all.
 The police have a major responsibility because it can send the teenagers with inappropriate behavior to the prevention of crime programmes.
 The youth inclusion programme extends within six months and implies children aged 8 to 17.
 In this programme, the teenagers are learning about how to avoid criminal behavior and felonies and about what happens after someone gets caught doing offences.
 Certain activities are suitably prepared in a crime prevention course.

 The youth inclusion and support panels, the second crime prevention course, is planned by the community’s social workers or youth charity organizations for children between 8 and 13 years.
 Here, they can obtain extra guidance at school, and children with mental problems are treated with special attention.
-If you are interested in prevention of crime in the UK, you can ask details from our immigration lawyer in London.
+If you are interested in prevention of crime in the UK, you can ask details from our criminal solicitors in London.

 Why involve parents in prevention of crime programmes